 "I have signed to deliver twenty-four lectures on 'The Negative Side of Spiritualism' after closing my Orpheum tour.
 I am also planning to make a picture from my book, Miracle Mongers, which will be an out-and-out stunt picture."

 Published in 1921, Miracle Mongers and their Methods details the history and techniques of a wide variety of sideshow acts such as fire-eaters, snake-handlers, frog-swallowers, and strong men.
 Much of Houdini's experience with these performers came first-hand from his early days in show business.
 It's all terrific fodder for the screen, actually.
 But what did Houdini have in mind here?
 Would he play a man among the miracle mongers -- an agent infiltrating the bizarre world to solve a crime maybe?
 Calling it an "out-and-out stunt picture" is also intriguing.

 Now, one could argue that Houdini is just saying this here to promote his book.
 However, Miracle Mongers had already been in stores for three years at this point, and Houdini had a much newer book to promote, Houdini's Paper Magic.
 I think there might be something to this Miracle Mongers movie, if for no other reason that it sounds like good idea and is a pretty crafty bit of cross-promotion.
 One can easily imagine a new edition of the book with movie poster cover art.

-Unfortunately, Haldane of the Secret Service was a flop with the critics and public, and this coupled with financial problems with his Film Developing Corp (not to mention a burgeoning new career and anti-spiritualist crusader) led to Houdini giving up motion pictures by 1924.
+Unfortunately, Haldane of the Secret Service was a flop with the critics and public, and this coupled with financial problems with his Film Developing Corp (not to mention a burgeoning new career and anti-spiritualist crusader) led to Houdini giving up movies altogether.